 Interactive infographics can be valuable tools in achieving that.
 Not only do the clicks and rollovers encourage the user’s sense of curiosity and exploration, it also allows them to skip over minor topics that are not of interest to them, without discouraging them from continuing on with the rest of the interactive infographic.

 On the more complex end of examples is the SimpliSafe guide to home security.
-There’s a lot more than just clickable links in this journey through the different layers of home defence, but their inclusion makes for a richer learning experience.
+There’s a lot more than just clickable links in this journey through the different layers of home defence, but their inclusion makes for a richer user experience.

 3.)
-Make complex data more accessible with maps
+Make complex data accessible with maps

 This interactive map from the Guardian answers the question on how women’s rights are changed around the globe.
 It allows you to scan information by region, time period, or by right (voting, right to run, elected).
 More info is found by clicking on a country.